Putin, before vote, unveils 'invincible' nuclear weapons to counter West

 The United States has long asserted that U.S. missile defenses are incapable of halting a large-scale attack by a major nuclear power, like Russia or China, due in part to the limited number of U.S. missile interceptors.

-Instead, the technology is aimed at what the United States views as “rogue” states, such as Iran or North Korea.
+Instead, the technology is aimed at what the United States views as“rogue” states, such as Iran or North Korea.

 “They know very well that it’s not about them.
 Our missile defense has never been about them,” White said.